 The DOL does not usually disclose why it opens an investigation and the DOL typically refuses to explain why an investigation was opened.
 However, the notice of investigation itself can provide clues in terms of the issues of interest to the DOL.
-For example, the Re: line of the initial notice of investigation (Initial Notice) indicates the type of case as:
+For example, the case number of the initial notice of investigation (Initial Notice) may indicate the type of case as:

 - Criminal.

+- Participants Rights.

+- · Prohibited Persons.

-- Fiduciary.
+- Health Plan.

-- Limited review investigation.
+- · Limited review investigation.

-The programs listed on the Initial Notice are as follows:
+The programs that may be on the Initial Notice are as follows: